gedonizr6/noop/README.md

 # These are real events
-## In the case of my death use these documents to punish those responsible
+## In case of my death or loss of sanity - please use these documents to bring the responsible to justice.
 >[!NOTE]
 >Sorry for my English and unstructured narration.
 It's a draft.
 I will correct it gradually.